ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

         Instructions for installing OMERO.web with
         OMERO.server on Ubuntu 16.04 with Ice 3.6.

+    :doc:`walkthrough/omeroweb-install-with-server-ubuntu1804-ice3.6`
+        Instructions for installing OMERO.web with
+        OMERO.server on Ubuntu 18.04 with Ice 3.6.

     :doc:`walkthrough/omeroweb-install-with-server-debian9-ice3.6`
         Instructions for installing OMERO.web with
         OMERO.server on Debian 9 with Ice 3.6.